Social Security Disability for Mental Illness in Detroit

 - Post-traumatic stress disorder (PTSD)

-An experienced lawyer knows how to present all of the health problems you’re facing to give you the best chance of winning disability benefits.
+An experienced lawyer knows the Social Security Disability requirements for mental illness and how to present all of the health problems you’re facing—to give you the best chance of winning disability benefits.

 Proving your specific case for disability benefits for mental illness can be difficult.